dpartin13/hello-world/README.md

 a repository

-My names is Dalton, im from Kentucky and im currently learning Javascript
+My name is Dalton, im from Kentucky and im currently learning Javascript